Volunteers make a significant difference in the lives of hospice patients and are an essential part of the hospice care team.

 ARTS & CRAFTS VOLUNTEERS share their special skills and talents creating crafts and gifts that are sold throughout the year at our seasonal Craft Boutiques.
 The Craft Group meets every Monday and craft together as a group OR if you prefer, you can be an independent crafter, creating crafts for our boutiques in the comfort of your own home.

 OFFICE SUPPORT VOLUNTEERS assist staff members in the operation of day-to-day projects and special projects such as mailings, filing, copying, collating material, computer data entry, phoning, etc.

 COMMUNITY RELATIONS, HOSPICE AMBASSADOR and GENERAL SUPPORT VOLUNTEERS help promote agency events and volunteer recruitment.
 This volunteer handles tasks and completes them with little supervision and volunteers in a wide array of venues, including health fairs, community centers and agency events.

 ADULT BEREAVEMENT VOLUNTEERS provide continuing emotional support to the bereaved survivors of hospice patients.
-Training is provided by Arbor Hospice.
+Training is provided by VNAcare.

 YOUTH BEREAVEMENT VOLUNTEERS work in teams within local school districts to provide group support to students in elementary, middle and high schools who have experienced the death of a significant person in their lives.
 Full training provided.
 You must be 18 years or older to be considered.
 A TB Test and background check will be required.